Wilderness Mental Health First Responder

 Connecting to Resources

-Why Take Wilderness Mental Health First Aid?
+Why Take Wilderness Mental Health First Responder?

 You will learn to prevent and effectively respond to dysregulation in yourself and others.

-This will bring more peace to your days and more resilience to your and your students' lives.
+This will bring more peace to your days and more resilience to your and your students' lives.Â

 Participants will:

-• Learn and practice preventative tools to pre-empt states of activation beyond which children and adults alike can reasonably cope.
+Learn and practice preventative tools to pre-empt states of activation beyond which children and adults alike can reasonably cope.

-• Apply these same tools to promote the leader's ability to self-regulate and therefore co-regulate.
+Apply these same tools to promote the leader's ability to self-regulate and therefore co-regulate.

-• Identify the hallmark signs and symptoms of each state of activation.
+Identify the hallmark signs and symptoms of each state of activation.

-• Discover how rhythmic activities can be used in outdoor programming to soothe, organize, and regulate the nervous system.
+Discover how rhythmic activities can be used in outdoor programming to soothe, organize, and regulate the nervous system.

-• Role play states of activation and test run various coping strategies with other participants.
+Role play states of activation and test run various coping strategies with other participants.

-• Build a toolkit of coping strategies and ways of interacting with people in each respective state to most effectively help them stabilize.
+Build a toolkit of coping strategies and ways of interacting with people in each respective state to most effectively help them stabilize.

 Available In-Person and Online

-Online WMHFA
+Online WMHFR

 Select a January start or a February start.